 Hyaluronic acid

-A hyaluronic acid is a good option for pregnant ladies who are looking for a way to hydrate and plump the skin.
-It is a natural substance that can help to hold in moisture, making it a good choice for dry or sensitive skin.
-Also, hyaluronic acid can help to reduce the appearance of fine lines and wrinkles which are common during pregnancy.
+Is hyaluronic acid safe for pregnancy?
+Yes, hyaluronic acid is safe during pregnancy and can be used liberally.
+It is a natural substance that has the ability to hold nearly 1,000 times its weight in water and thus helps to moisturize and plump the skin.
+A good choice for dry or sensitive skin, it can also help to reduce the appearance of fine lines and wrinkles, which are common during pregnancy.

 Benzoyl peroxide